Oyster reef restoration: France

 France's oyster population has been reduced significantly due to overfishing, parasites, and an increased number of predators.
 These threats to the flat oyster species (Ostrea edulis) have landed them a spot on the critically endangered species list by the European Union.

 The Flat Oyster Restoration Project (FOREVER), based in Brittany, began in 2018.
 FOREVER has been working to re-establish native oyster populations by studying oyster reefs in the Bays of Brest and Quiberon to understand how to improve their restoration efforts.
 Each restorative effort is specific to the individual environment.
 Factors such as pathology, genetics, and diseases can be different across various areas, therefore, FOREVER customizes each conservation and restoration plan after studying these variables.
 After conducting this extensive research, scientists working on this project placed substrates in the Beys of Brest.
 One of three methods to introduce new oysters into the environment is chosen.
 These three methods include the introduction of larvae, spat or adult oysters into the water to promote development of underwater oyster communities.

+Netherlands

+Native oyster spats settle on these clay substrates in mobile nurseries.
+Once deployed in the sea, these hard substrates protect young oysters, and their increased surface area provides shelter and nursery grounds for other marine species.

+A flat oyster (Ostrea edulis) restoration project has been underway since 2025 in the Veerse Meer, a brackish lagoon in the province of Zeeland.
+The project, known as Project Asta, is carried out by Oyster Heaven in collaboration with industry, government, and research partners.
+Restoration involves installing clay substrates, known as "Mother Reefs," pre-seeded with juvenile oysters, to provide a stable base for reef formation and habitat for other marine species.
+In 2025, around four million juvenile oysters were installed on these structures.
+According to Oyster Heaven, an estimated 9 million epifaunal organisms were inhabiting the developing reef by mid-season.
+The project is intended to develop into a self-sustaining reef within approximately ten years, with progress tracked through diver video surveys, photogrammetry, and eDNA sampling.

+A similar project using the same clay reef substrate.
+Project Luna, is under development off the Norfolk coast in England, with a planned deployment of around four million oysters by the end of 2027.